kajal8879/krabbydo/README.md

 - #### Middleware

-  This component will connect with the database and will reflect the changes done by the user to the database.
-As a standard practice, the delete option will update the active indicator to ‘No’ from ‘Yes’.
-Middleware will consist of four APIs: create/update/fetch/delete .
-This component will form a library crate which can be utilized by the UI as well as the Notification Crate.
+  This component connects with the database and changes done by the user reflects in database.
+As a standard practice, the delete option updates the active indicator to ‘No’ from ‘Yes’.
+Middleware consists of six APIs: create/update/fetch all tasks/ fetch todays tasks/delete/ mark as done .
+This component is a library crate which is utilized by the UI as well as the Notification Crate.

   This crate is handled by Kajal Patil.